nodes777/aquascraper/README.md

 # Aquascraper

 Aquascraper scrapes the results of the closed auctions from aquabid.com.
 It then sends that data to Firebase to be rendered.
-I wrote about the process of making this [on medium](https://medium.com/@Tnodes/all-i-wanted-to-do-is-scrape-in-javascript-c329c8e757e3)
+The visualized data can be viewed at [taylornodell.com](taylornodell.com/aquadisplay).
+The visualized data repo is [nodes777/aquadisplay](https://github.com/nodes777/aquadisplay).
+I wrote about the process of making this [on medium](https://medium.com/@Tnodes/all-i-wanted-to-do-is-scrape-in-javascript-c329c8e757e3).

 ## Installation
 Requires: